By Claire Georgiou, Reboot Naturopath, B.HSc ND

 As I’ve said before in previous articles it becomes too easy to get busy and wrapped up in whatever you’re doing then suddenly you’re ravenousness and willing to eat anything and everything.
-One of the most important keys on a Reboot, before and beyond and for any healthy eating plan is to be prepared ahead of time and not to let your juices, fluids and/or your meals lapse too long to avoid becoming over hungry.
+One of the most important keys for any healthy eating plan is to be prepared ahead of time and not to let your juices, fluids and/or your meals lapse too long to avoid becoming overly hungry.

 Food Staples to Always Have on Hand:

 Protein is important for appetite regulation, satiety, hormone balance, weight control, muscle and tissue repair.
 This is a must for anyone working towards health and weight control.
 These foods fill you up and support balanced blood sugar levels.
 To throw together a quick balanced meal you can make your plate 50-75% plant based with the addition of a healthy protein choice about the size of your hand.
 Here’s a great list of plant based protein sources!

 Greens are an absolute necessity to support good health.
 In an ideal world we would be consuming a minimum of 2-3 cups of leafy greens a day, at least!
 These are great to add to smoothies, juices, in salads, into a quick stir-fry, pies, casseroles, curries or just chopped up with a little lemon juice and/or vinegar and some healthy fats to increase the phytonutrient absorption.